 Originally opened as a campground, in the late 1920’s, Ray and Chloe (Boatright) Freeman named the property “Camp Joy” as travelers who were touring the Ozarks were so delighted with the setting, they started asking for a public bath & a pool.
 The pool, the largest in the Arkansas area, was completed in 1933 along with the first permanent structure, a changing room which was followed by clusters of charming rock cabins placed throughout Camp Joy.
 Three of these cabins, along with the Freeman Bungalow home, still stand today & have since been renovated to full usage.
 Subsequently, the property changed hands and was named Mount Joy and Joy Motor Court.
 The property evolved to where the majority of cabins were removed & replaced by the three conjoined Motel buildings built in sequence beginning in 1954, with the third and final one completed in 1974.
 In 2017, Tim Freeman, great grandson of Ray and Chloe Freeman, bought and purchased the property.
-The name was changed to Wanderoo Lodge where many updates and renovations have been made.
+The name was changed to Wanderoo Lodge where many updates and renovations were made.

 In 2020, Tim sold the Wanderoo Lodge & Gravel Bar to